 - Type and design general correspondence, memos, charts, tables, graphs, and documentation including reports, meeting agendas and minutes, forms, and flow charts.
 Responsible for accuracy and clarity of final copy.

-- Assists Associate Director and Director with scheduling meetings, agenda preparation, composing meeting minutes, set-up, correspondence, reports, etc.
+- Assists Program Manager, Associate Director and Director with scheduling meetings, agenda preparation, composing meeting minutes, set-up, correspondence, reports, etc.

 - Maintain office files and establish, develop, and maintain filing system.
 Retrieves information from files when needed and organizes system for hard copy and electronic files.